XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 26. How do you **trace a request across multiple microservices** in a Kubernetes cluster
 27. A pod crashes randomly with **OOMKilled**.
 How do you identify and fix this?
 28. You got woken up at 2AM by **false alarms**.
 What's your strategy to reduce noise?
+29. How have you set up Prometheus and Grafana architecture?

 ---